Road to Perdition: Filming

-Mendes sought to produce a period film that would avoid clichés in the gangster genre.
-He chose to film Road to Perdition on location in Chicago, IL including downtown at the University Club of Chicago, the Chicago neighborhood of Pullman, the Charles G. Dawes House in Evanston, Illinois, as well as the far west Chicago suburb of Geneva, Illinois.
-General Jones Armory, the state's largest location mainstay which houses units of the Illinois National Guard, was provided to the studio by the Illinois State Film Commission.
-Sets were built inside the armory, including interiors of the Sullivan family's home and the Rooney mansion.
+Mendes sought to produce a period film that avoided gangster genre clichés.
+Mendes chose to film Road to Perdition on location in Chicago, IL, including downtown at the University Club of Chicago, the Chicago neighborhood of Pullman, the Charles G. Dawes House in Evanston, Illinois, as well as the far west Chicago suburb of Geneva, Illinois.
+General Jones Armory, the state's largest location mainstay, which houses units of the Illinois National Guard, was provided to the studio by the Illinois State Film Commission.
+Sets were built inside the armory, including the interiors of the Sullivan family's home and the Rooney mansion.
 The availability of an inside location provided the crew complete control over the lighting environment, which was established with the rigging of scaffoldings.

 Mendes collaborated with costume designer Albert Wolsky, production designer Dennis Gassner, and cinematographer Conrad Hall to design the film's style.
-Wolsky designed costumes that were "very controlled, with soft outlines and very soft silhouettes".
+Wolsky designed costumes that were "very controlled, with soft outlines and very soft silhouettes."
 Gassner built sets that could capture the cold look of the era.
 Mendes sought a muted palette for the film, having dark backgrounds and sets with dark, muted greens and grays.
 Mendes filmed Road to Perdition using the Super 35 format.

 The director filmed exterior scenes in Illinois in the winter and the spring of 2001, using real weather conditions such as snow, rain, and mud for the scenes.
 Mendes considered the usage of bleak weather conditions and the intended coldness of Gassner's exterior locations to define the characters' emotional states.
 Pullman became a key location to reflect this theme, having several settings, including the town's historic Florence Hotel, easily redressed by the crew for the film.
 Filming concluded in June 2001.